50 Cent Compares Lala Kent’s Fiancé Randall Emmett To Harvey Weinstein In Shocking New Post

 Shots had already been fired, but now they’re REALLY fired.
 The Inquisitr has been reporting on the new feud between Lala Kent, her fiancé Randall Emmett, and rapper 50 Cent throughout Saturday.
-In a nutshell, 50 is allegedly angry at Randall over a $1 million loan, which he is now demanding be paid back by Monday.
+In a nutshell, 50 Cent is allegedly angry at Randall over a $1 million loan, which he is now demanding be paid back by Monday.
 50 took his frustrations out on social media by sharing a video of Lala from a former episode of Vanderpump Rules, and subsequently called her a “hoe.”

 In the clip, Lala explains to Stassi Schroeder how she received a Range Rover the day after she met Randall and admitted to sleeping with him that same night.
 50 essentially trolled Lala over hooking up with someone in Hollywood to get ahead, and she didn’t take too kindly to his words.
 Lala eventually went to her Instagram story to share a video where she slammed 50 Cent for “diminishing the validity of the Me Too movement.”
 The video was deleted shortly after being posted, but nothing ever really disappears from the internet does it?